Health

 - Sexual intercourse

-- Structural problems in the genital or urinary systems
+- Structural problems in the urinary tract

 These causes can lead to increased risk of chronic UTIs for several different reasons.